Illustrious (album)

-Illustrious is a 2008 album by rapper Big Noyd.
+Illustrious is the fifth studio album by rapper Big Noyd, released on January 22, 2008.
 The album was executive produced by Lil' Fame of rap duo M.O.P.
 The first single released was "Things Done Changed", for which a video was shot.
-This album has been criticized as it deviates from his raw and gritty style to a more bubblegum style.

-This album is significant in the sense that it's the first Big Noyd album not to feature Mobb Deep on any songs.
+This album is significant in the sense that it's the first Big Noyd album not to feature guest features or production from Mobb Deep on any songs.